TasmoAdmin/TasmoAdmin/README.md

 Now you can type in your browser http://YOURLOCALIP and SonWEB shows up.

 ### Unix
 For unix its a bit harder.
-You need to instal a web server with php-zip and php-curl modules installed.
+You need to install a web server with php-zip and php-curl modules installed.
 Also mod_rewrite must be enabled.
 I suggest to look in the [Guide for Ubuntu Server 16.04](https://github.com/reloxx13/SonWEB/wiki/Guide-for-Ubuntu-Server-16.04) and try to adjust it to your server OS.

 ### Docker on Raspberry PI
 You can either use rpi-sonweb-alpine or rpi-sonweb-ubuntu, which you prefer the most.
 The main difference is that rpi-sonweb-alpine (70MB extracted) is about 4 times smaller than rpi-sonweb-ubuntu (271MB extracted), which is recommended for running on a Raspberry.

 Check out [Guide for running SonWEB in a Docker Container on RPI](https://github.com/reloxx13/SonWEB/wiki/Guide-for-running-SonWEB-in-a-Docker-Container-on-RPI) for install instructions.

 ## Example Images
 ![Login](https://raw.githubusercontent.com/reloxx13/reloxx13.github.io/master/media/sonweb/readme/1.png)
 ![Startpage](https://raw.githubusercontent.com/reloxx13/reloxx13.github.io/master/media/sonweb/readme/2.png)